loosolab/jlu-bda-2020/README.md

   - psutil=5.8.0
 ```

-2. Run `conda activate tf_analyzer` to activate the environment.
-This needs to stay activated in order for the tool to work.
+`$ conda env create -f environment.yml`

+The newly created environment must then be activated before running the pipeline:

+`$ conda activate tf_analyzer`

-3. From the repository root, navigate to `visualization/` and execute the following command: `npm install -g @angular/cli`.
+Finally, from the repository root, navigate to `visualization/` and execute the following commands:

+`$ npm install -g @angular/cli`

+`$ npm install --save-dev @angular-devkit/build-angular`

 ## How to use
-The pipeline can be initiated by running `python bin/tf_analyzer.py` with these arguments:
+The pipeline can be initiated by running `$ python bin/tf_analyzer.py` with these arguments:

 `-g, --genome` genome (default: hg19)